unahouExosite/docs/portals/README.md

 ### List portals of authenticated user
 `GET /api/portals/v1/portal/`

-Get a list of portals for the specified user on the domain specified in the URL of the request.
+Get a array of portals for the specified user on the domain specified in the URL of the request.

 #### Request
 Request body is empty.
 The domain name in the HTTP request is used to indicate which domain’s portals should be listed.

 #### Response
-On success, HTTP status is 200 and HTTP response body is a JSON list of portal objects.
+On success, HTTP status is 200 and HTTP response body is a JSON array of portal objects.
 Portal objects contain the following keys:

 * `"name"` - Portal name
 * `"domain"` - Portal domain